 Preheat oven to 350.
 Stir almond flour, salt, baking powder and sugar together, and transfer to the work bowl of a food processor.
 Whisk together egg and 1 tablespoon of the vanilla, then add to dry ingredients.
 Pulse a few times in food processor just to combine.
 Sprinkle coconut oil over dry ingredients, spoonful by spoonful.
-Pulse ingredients together in the food processor until well-mixed and dough resembles coarse and moist sand.
+Pulse ingredients together in the food processor until well-mixed and dough resembles coarse, moist sand.
 Set aside 1 cup of the dough.
 Spread and press the rest of it firmly and evenly into a 9×9 square baking dish (lightly coated with coconut oil)*.
 Bake for 12 minutes.

 While the bottom layer is baking, combine the marmalade, 1/2 cup of the dried cranberries, and the remaining vanilla in a high speed blender (or the same food processor).
 Using a fork, combine the reserved dough in a mixing bowl with brown sugar, pecans, ginger, and remaining 1/4 cup cranberries to make the streusel topping.

 When the bottom layer is done, gently spread the cranberry-marmalade mixture over it (an offset spatula is most helpful here), then sprinkle streusel evenly over the top.
 Bake for 15-20 minutes or until lightly golden brown.
 Allow to cool completely and then sift the powdered sugar over the top.
 Cut into bars and serve!

 *Alternate: Check out the foil sling method from America’s Test Kitchen.

 Cranberry Coffee Cake from Two Peas and Their Pod